uirphack/2023/README.md

 ## Requirements
 * Code (GitHub)
-    * All code used in your project is contained on your repo's main branch
+    * All code used in your project is contained on your repository
     * A **README.md** file containing *at least* the following
         * The names and companies of your hackathon group
         * Image or GIF representing your video game